Recently updated on September 7th, 2023

-Trust plays a central part in consumers to overcome threats of security on the web.
-However, does the latest marketing trend of site seals actually diminish this threat or play a more active role of deception and sense of false security when it comes to consumers sharing personal information?
+Trust-based marketing plays a central part in consumers overcoming threats of security on the web.
+However, does the latest marketing trend of site seals actually diminish this threat or play a more active role in deception and a sense of false security when it comes to consumers sharing personal information?

 The average consumer does not know the technology used in e-commerce transactions thus they rely on media coverage and trends for information on what to watch out for when buying online.
-It starts with the SSL encryption.
-Media has over used the word SSL and encryption.
+It starts with SSL encryption.
+Media has overused the words SSL and encryption.
 Again early e-commerce sales were marketing based on “SSL encryption” but if you ask the average Joe what SSL encryption is you will get average Joe Answers.

 In actuality, you would be trusting the designer, creator, and management of the computer or technology who has implemented the programmatic computations into the computer.
-In this scenario marketing can over shadow a violation of trust in this chain and could cause a breach in security with your personal information.
+In this scenario, marketing can overshadow a violation of trust in this chain and could cause a breach in security with your personal information.

 The Theory is consumers on the internet are driven by visual representation of safety.
-The research will show that consumers will handover unquestioned, personal information to sites that advertise privacy and security without investigating the company’s legitimacy over a legitimate company that does not deploy trust based marketing.
+The research will show that consumers will hand over unquestioned, personal information to sites that advertise privacy and security without investigating the company’s legitimacy over a legitimate company that does not deploy trust-based marketing.

 Next Horizon provides our dedicated team of experts to align your business goals with tangible digital marketing strategies that give you deeper insights into your ideal customer, with innovative, cost-effective services.Consumer, ecommerce, Marketing, SSL, Trust